wp-plugins/csv-2-post/readme.txt

 == Description ==

-CSV 2 POST, data import and post creation plugin new for 2012.
+CSV 2 POST, best Wordpress data import and post creation plugin since 2009 (re-developed in 2012)

 = Versus Other Imports =
-CSV 2 POST offers a stand-alone solution for data importing with or without post creation.
-It is easily customised to import data to existing database tables and can create posts using any tables in your database.
+CSV 2 POST mass creates posts, categories, meta data, custom fields and more.
+The design of the plugins interface and php functions offers a sandbox approach.
+That approach will become more clear as we enter 2013.
-The flexability of this approach offers endless potential and is usually safer than a direct import to the wp_posts database table or instant post creation straight from a CSV file.
+The plugin is well supported with a dedicated website and services.

 = Getting Started =
 We have  written a start guide and tips on the plugin main page.
 Please browse the guide there.
 The main thing